How to concentrate on the things you can control

 As a Practice Manager, Senior Partner, or department head, maintain real time awareness of case progression and ensure consistency in compliance and the quality of work with properly designed workflows that in turn promote effective reporting and automate case tracking and online collaboration for your clients.

-Choose the right legal technology
+Choose the right legal technology to streamline operations

 By now you will be only too aware of the intimate dependence you have developed with your IT to allow for continued working.
 That’s why it’s worth taking a moment to consider whether your IT setup is constraining or improving your working life.